microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_vm_extension_customscript_arm/_index.md

 * [Install or update Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
 Azure CLI should be running version 2.7** or later.
 Use ```az --version``` to check your current installed version.

 * Create Azure Service Principal (SP)

-    To connect a VM or bare-metal server to Azure Arc, Azure service srincipal assigned with the "contributor" role is required.
-To create it, login to your Azure account run the below command (this can also be done in [Azure cloud shell](https://shell.azure.com/)).
+    To connect a VM or bare-metal server to Azure Arc, Azure service principal assigned with the "contributor" role is required.
+To create it, login to your Azure account run the below command (this can also be done in [Azure Cloud Shell](https://shell.azure.com/)).

     ```console
     az login